jhn6903/vispi/README.md

 When refactoring existing visualizers or creating new ones, add `main_file_example.py` as context to the AI.
 It should be able to rock with just this example.

+YOU SHOULD NOT NEED TO CHANGE ANYTHING IN ENGINE.
+If you want to change something in engine, consider that it will change all visualizers.
+Engine does have flexibility for different versions of audio processing, but most of engine's responsibilities should not need to differ across visualizers.

 ---

 ## Profiling